-George Shultz: You could have a seventh, saying, is the structure of regulation been modified to be more effective?
-And I would argue that the kind of regulation you want is where you require somebody to have capital that is at risk and they take care.
-As distinct from the kind of regulation that is so typical, where you have swarms of regulators in everybody’s organization looking over everybody’s shoulder.
-So that’s one.
+George Shultz: You could have a seventh asking if the structure of regulation has been modified to be more effective.
+I would argue that the kind of regulation you want requires somebody to have capital that is at risk and they take care as distinct from the kind of regulation that is so typical, where you have swarms of regulators in everybody’s organization looking over everybody’s shoulder.

-And then I would add another, and that is accountability was taken out of the system by the way it was handled.
+And then I would add another: was accountability taken out of the system by the way it was handled?
 Is accountability being restored?

 Paul Gregory: No one has mentioned the presidential election that we, what’s going on, where Dick Durbin came out and said, “We’re in for a Great Depression.”

 Paul Gregory: Yeah, and McCain’s rating failed by about twenty points in a few days.

 George Shultz: But more importantly, Marty Feldstein says the same thing, if you’ve been reading his stuff.